Faculty of Letters

 Department of European Cultures

-The European Cultures Program, which was newly established in 2021, offers courses in German language and culture and French language and culture, allowing students to learn about the rich culture of Europe, with a focus on Germany and France.
+The European Cultures Program offers courses in German language and culture and French language and culture, allowing students to learn about the rich culture of Europe, with a focus on Germany, France and other countries where these languages are spoken.
 Europe is a land of endless fascination.
 However, for many Japanese, Europe is a place that they would like to visit at least once, but do not know much about.
 In this course, we aim to provide a clearer, more detailed, and more precise understanding of the fascination of Europe.
 Specifically, we will begin by learning the basics of European language, literature, and culture in a well-balanced and wide-ranging way.
 Then, through friendly rivalry with our peers in small seminars, we pursue our own research themes in depth, leading to the writing of our graduation thesis in the fourth year.
 In order to improve our students' ability to use German and French, we offer many classes taught by native teachers and recommend various study abroad programs.
 We also strongly support the acquisition of qualifications such as the German and French examinations.
 We believe that training your thinking in a language and culture different from Japanese and English will help you develop a critical intellect and a soft sensitivity.

 Department of Japanese History

 This Department was set up in 1949.
-Second-year students of this Department can choose to take either the History of Japan or the Cultural Heritage Study course, and deepen their area of specialty after learning fundamental concepts.
-In the History of Japan course, students not only learn the historical document approach for research, but also methods from archeology and folklore, etc. In the Cultural Heritage course, registered World Heritage sites are studied in addition to other various cultural assets of significance.
+Students of this Department can major in either the Japanese History or the Cultural Heritage Study, and deepen their area of specialty after learning fundamental concepts.
+Not only the historical document approach for research, but also methods from archeology, folklore, and the study of cultural heritages including World Heretage sites, etc. are learned.
 In this Department, the curriculum is kept as flexible as possible to cater for a diverse range of interests.

 Department of Education and Culture